Data Privacy at Alpine Testing Solutions, Inc.

 Alpine complies with the Privacy Shield Framework as set forth by the International Trade Administration (ITA) within the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member states.
 Alpine certifies its adherence to Privacy Shield Principles for personal data received or collected by Alpine from individuals or organizations in the European Union member states and in connection with the delivery of certification, licensure, and other testing services.
 Alpine’s Privacy Shield certification can be found here.
 As a participant in the Privacy Shield Framework, Alpine is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).
 For more information about the Privacy Shield Principles, please visit https://www.privacyshield.gov/.

 Alpine provides test development and candidate management services as a service provider to test sponsors.
 A test sponsor is a company or organization that offers certification, credentialing, licensure or other testing and controls the test(s) that must be taken to secure such certification, credentialing, or licensure.
-Alpine collects or receives personal information from certification, credentialing, licensure, and other testing organizations.
-This Policy is applicable to personal information that Alpine may receive related to certification, credentialing, licensure and other testing received on all applications, websites and web pages that provide a link to this Policy (collectively, the “Site”).
+Alpine collects or receives personal information and test data from certification, credentialing, licensure, and other testing organizations.
+“Test” data refers generically to examinations, assessments, evaluations, surveys, and any testing related processes and data including examinee and candidate demographic data.
+This Policy is applicable to personal information that Alpine may receive related to certification, credentialing, licensure, and other testing received on all applications, websites, and web pages that provide a link to this Policy (collectively, the “Site”).
 If you do not agree to this Policy, please request that the test sponsor remove your records from the system and do not provide your personal information to Alpine.

 Personal Information Collected

-Alpine collects or receives the following categories of personal information (either directly from you, directly from the data controller or from a subprocessor contracted by the data controller): Identifiers, Biometric Information, Internet or other similar network activity, Professional or employment related information, Non-public education information, and Commercial Information.
-These categories include the following specific pieces of personal information – your name, address, email address, phone number, fax number, company, title, language, employment information, previous examination history, education records, (including transcripts and grades), work history, source of financing for the examination, birthdate, all or part of government-issued identification numbers, mother’s maiden name, signature, photographic image, fingerprint, palm vein image, and/or other biometric data digitally to verify identity and to protect the security and integrity of the test.
+Alpine collects or receives the following categories of personal information (either directly from you, directly from the data controller, or from a subprocessor contracted by the data controller): identifiers, biometric information, internet or other similar network activity, professional or employment related information, non-public education information, and commercial information.
+These categories may include the following specific pieces of personal information – your name, address, email address, phone number, fax number, company, title, language, race or ethnic origin, employment information, previous examination history, education records (including transcripts and grades), work history, source of financing for the examination, birthdate, all or part of government-issued identification numbers, mother’s maiden name, signature, photographic image, fingerprint, palm vein image, and/or other biometric data digitally to verify identity and to protect the security and integrity of the test.
+Alpine only processes personal information, including sensitive information, in accordance with its agreement with and the instructions provided by the test sponsor or other data controller.
+Alpine will not collect sensitive information about you without your consent.
 Alpine may collect and analyze your test responses and then derive a test score and generate a report about your test results.
 Unless Alpine provides specific notice and obtains your consent, Alpine does not collect or process any Human Resource Data (HRD), as defined under the U.S.-EU Privacy Shield Framework, in connection with certification, credentialing, licensure or other testing services.

 In the preceding twelve months, Alpine has collected: